stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-\- 'I make money with trading'
+❌\- 'I make money with trading'

 &nbsp;

-Ok show me on HelloStocker then.
+✅Ok show me on HelloStocker then.

 &nbsp;

-\- 'I will show you how on telegram'
+❌\- 'I will show you how on telegram'

 &nbsp;

-There is no virtual trading on telegram
+✅There is no virtual trading on telegram

 &nbsp;

-\- 'I show you with my broker'
+❌\- 'I show you with my broker'

 &nbsp;

-Go back to point A)...
+✅Go back to point A)...

 &nbsp;

-\- 'I don't have time for you'
+❌\- 'I don't have time for you'

-\- 'I would rather scam someone who trusts me'
+❌\- 'I would rather scam someone who trusts me'

 &nbsp;

-Well I know, scammer.
+✅Well I know, scammer.

 &nbsp;